-To set up a Virtual Private Network (VPN), you do not need to configure an Access Policy to enable encryption.
+To set up an IPSec Virtual Private Network (VPN), you do not need to configure an Access Policy to enable encryption.
 Just fill in the following settings: VPN Name, Source Subnet (Local Net), Destination Gateway (If LAN-to-LAN), Destination Subnet (If LAN-to-LAN), and Authentication Method (Pre-shared key or Certificate).
-The firewalls on both ends must use the same Preshared key or set of Certificates and IPSec lifetime to make a VPN connection.
+The firewalls on both ends must use the same Pre-shared key or set of Certificates and IPSec lifetime to make a VPN connection.